shariq1989/cookbook/content/recipe/Channa_Masala.md

 Before meeting Shariq, I had no experience with Desi food.
 If you asked me the difference between an Indian or a Thai Curry, I couldn’t have told you, so learning how to cook Indian food is near and dear to my heart.
 It’s been an honor to study Desi cooking under my talented mother-in-law.
 She prepares food off-script; you have to watch her closely as she buzzes through the kitchen, or you miss it all.
 I am amazed by her ability to build upon flavors and create masterpiece after masterpiece.
 This recipe is inspired by what I have learned cooking alongside her.

+#### What main ingredients are needed for this meal?

+* Chickpeas: We used canned simply because it is easier and takes less time to cook.
+You can use dry chickpeas, but you will need to soak them for 6-24 hours and increase the cooking time, about 1-2 hours.

+* Onion and Tomato Masala: The slow-cooked onion and tomatoes, along with ginger, garlic, and green chilis, bring so much flavor to the dish.

+* Garam Masala: India is a vast country with varying sub-cultures, and as a result, Indian food differs from region to region.
+The same thing applies to specific spices used as well.
+For example, garam masala is a necessary ingredient for butter chicken, but each garam masala blend differs depending on its origin.
+For this reason, I suggest making garam masala at home, so you can control the amount of each spice used in the mix and cater it specifically to your preferences.
+If you choose to go the store-bought route, I suggest Rani, Spice House, or Penzey’s garam masala.

 #### What equipment do I need to make this recipe?

 * A heavy-bottomed pan with a lid